adwitajindal/100_DAYS_CODING/README.md

 🟠 [OBJECTIVE]:

 🔺Enhance my coding proficiency by actively working on different projects.

 🔺Gain experience in diverse programming domains.

 🔺Develop problem-solving and critical thinking abilities through practical application.

 🟠[ PROJECT STRUCTURE]:

-Each folder within this repository will represent a separate project undertaken during the 100-day challenge.Folder Naming Convention:Folders will be named using the following format:
+Each folder within this repository will represent a separate project undertaken during the 100-day challenge.

+Folder Naming Convention:Folders will be named using the following format:

 ( DD_Project_Name )